icebreakerone/perseus-demo-energy/README.md

 # Perseus demo energy provider

-This repository contains two apps that demonstrate securing a data endpoint using the Fapi standard, in a way that is compliant with the [Perseus trust framework](https://ib1.org/perseus/)
+This repository contains two apps that demonstrate securing a mockup smart meter data endpoint using the FAPI standard, in a way that is compliant with the [Perseus Scheme](https://ib1.org/perseus/)

 It contains a docker compose based development environment that is helpful for developing client applications.

-It may also be a useful reference for developers who are creating secure data endpoints that are compliant with the Perseus trust framework, but is not intended to be a production ready implementation.
+It may also be a useful reference for developers who are creating secure data endpoints that are compliant with the Perseus Scheme, but is not intended to be a production ready implementation.

 ## Contents